-You can find out more by looking at the pages listed on the right side of the screen.
+You can find out more by looking at the pages listed on the right side of the screen (or below, if you are on a small screen).
 You can also visit our main lab page at Yale University, which is cogdevlab.yale.edu

 If you would like to sign up for a study, please visit our Sign Up page.
 We will contact you soon with additional information about studies for your child’s age group, and you will be able to sign up for an open slot.